apollographql/apollo-ios/docs/source/initialization.md

 ### Example Advanced Client Setup

 Here's a sample of a singleton using an advanced client which handles all three sub-protocols.
-This code assumes you've got the following external classes:
+This code assumes you've got the following classes in your own code (these are **not** part of the Apollo library):

 - **`UserManager`** to check whether the user is logged in, perform associated checks on errors and responses to see if they need to reauthenticate, and perform reauthentication
 - **`Logger`** to handle printing logs based on their level, and which supports `.debug`, `.error`, or `.always` log levels.